Danger Theatre: Tropical Punch

 In four episodes of Danger Theatre, the other segment of the show was called "Tropical Punch", a send-up of Hawaii Five-O, with Adam West playing the bumbling Detective Morgan, a police detective with no clue as to what is going on.
 Morgan only solves crimes because his partner McCormick, played by Billy Morrisette, does know what is going on and saves him from failure constantly.

 357 Marina del Rey

-In the final telecast of Danger Theatre on August 22, 1993, "Tropical Punch" was replaced by a segment entitled "357 Marina del Rey", which starred Todd Field as Rake Rowe and Ricky Harris as Clay Gentry in a spoof of shows about private detectives living and working in sun-and-fun vacation locales, such as 77 Sunset Strip, Surfside 6, and Hawaiian Eye.
+In the final telecast of Danger Theatre on August 22, 1993, "Tropical Punch" was replaced by a segment titled "357 Marina del Rey", which starred Todd Field as Rake Rowe and Ricky Harris as Clay Gentry in a spoof of shows about private detectives living and working in sun-and-fun vacation locales, such as 77 Sunset Strip, Surfside 6, and Hawaiian Eye.
 Recent college graduates Rowe and Gentry become private investigators and encounter the worst criminals in town but take a greater interest in wearing the right fashions and visiting the local cappuccino bar than in solving crimes.
 Only one episode of "357 Marina del Rey" was produced.